byterubpay/byterub-site/_posts/2016-09-11-logs-for-the-Kovri-dev-meeting-held-on-2016-09-11.md

 **\<meeting-bot> [anonimal]** e.g., artist probably wasn't thinking on that level
 **\<moneromooo>** Hmm.
 Wordy I guess.
 There will be logs from dEBRUYNE, most likely.
 **\<hyc>** I'm gonna go with 239
-**\<tewinget>** Flyfree10: Kovri meeting in-progress, wait a bit and Monero dev meeting minutes will be on reddit I'm sure.
+**\<tewinget>** Flyfree10: Kovri meeting in-progress, wait a bit and ByteRub dev meeting minutes will be on reddit I'm sure.
 **\<hyc>** if you think the typography needs to be touched up, cool, but overall it looks classy and it still has the garlic without being over the top
 **\<fluffypony>** ok
 **\<meeting-bot> [anonimal]** Alright, I'm seeing a lot of #239 (also my top pick)